Atherosclerosis: Signs and symptoms

-Atherosclerosis is asymptomatic for decades because the arteries enlarge at all plaque locations, thus there is no effect on blood flow.
+Atherosclerosis is typically asymptomatic for decades because the arteries enlarge at all plaque locations, thus there is no effect on blood flow.
 Even most plaque ruptures do not produce symptoms until enough narrowing or closure of an artery, due to clots, occurs.
-Signs and symptoms only occur after severe narrowing or closure impedes blood flow to different organs enough to induce symptoms.
+Signs and symptoms only happen after severe narrowing or closure impedes blood flow to different organs enough to induce symptoms.
 Most of the time, patients realize that they have the disease only when they experience other cardiovascular disorders such as stroke or heart attack.
 These symptoms, however, still vary depending on which artery or organ is affected.

-Abnormalities associated with atherosclerosis begin in childhood.
-Fibrous and gelatinous lesions have been observed in the coronary arteries of children aged 6–10.
-Fatty streaks have been observed in the coronary arteries of juveniles aged 11–15, though they appear at a much younger age within the aorta.
+Early atherosclerotic processes likely begin in childhood.
+Fibrous and gelatinous lesions have been observed in the coronary arteries of children.
+Fatty streaks have been observed in the coronary arteries of juveniles.

-Clinically, given enlargement of the arteries for decades, symptomatic atherosclerosis is typically associated with men in their 40s and women in their 50s to 60s.
-Sub-clinically, the disease begins to appear in childhood and rarely is already present at birth.
-Noticeable signs can begin developing at puberty.
-Though symptoms are rarely exhibited in children, early screening of children for cardiovascular diseases could be beneficial to both the child and his/her relatives.
 While coronary artery disease is more prevalent in men than women, atherosclerosis of the cerebral arteries and strokes equally affect both sexes.

-Marked narrowing in the coronary arteries, which are responsible for bringing oxygenated blood to the heart, can produce symptoms such as chest pain of angina and shortness of breath, sweating, nausea, dizziness or light-headedness, breathlessness or palpitations.
+Marked narrowing in the coronary arteries, which are responsible for bringing oxygenated blood to the heart, can produce symptoms such as chest pain of angina and shortness of breath, sweating, nausea, dizziness or lightheadedness, breathlessness or palpitations.
 Abnormal heart rhythms called arrhythmias—the heart beating either too slowly or too quickly—are another consequence of ischemia.